 Judgment is required to determine when the Company has control of subsidiaries or joint control of joint arrangements.
 This requires an assessment of the relevant activities of the investee, being those that significantly affect the investee's returns, including operating and capital expenditure decision-making, financing of the investee, and the appointment, remuneration and termination of key management personnel; and when the decisions in relation to those activities are under the control of the Company or require unanimous consent from the investors.
-Judgment is also required when determining the classification of a joint arrangement as a joint venture or a joint operation through an evaluation of the rights and obligations may change the classification of that joint arrangement.
+Judgment is also required when determining the classification of a joint arrangement as a joint venture or a joint operation through an evaluation of the rights and obligations arising from the arrangement.
+Changes to the Company's access to those rights and obligations may change the classification of that joint arrangement.